noahehall/multicloud/providers/aws/services/mgmtGovernance/organizations.md

 ## features

-- manage access, share resources and consolidate billing/audit at the organization level
+- programmatically manage authnz, share resources and consolidate billing/audit at the organization level
-- nest organizations to form hierarchies
 - programmatically create new AWS accounts for resources and teams
-- simplify user-based authnz for teams and users
-- manage and optimize costs across accounts and resources
 - centrally secure and audit environments across all acounts
 - combine your existing accounts into an organization to manage the accounts centrally.
 - Consolidated billing: use the management account of your organization to consolidate and pay for all member accounts
 - hierarchical grouping of accounts: group your accounts into organizational units (OUs) and attach different access policies to each OU.
-  - nest OUs within other OUs to a depth of five levels to provide flexibility in how you structure your account groups.
 - Policies: create and use different types of policies to manage permissions and control actions within individual accounts and groups of account
 - extending IAM authnz: giving you control over what users and roles in an account or a group of accounts can do
   - permissions allowed in an account are a combination of those allowed at the account level by AWS Organizations and the IAM permissions explicitly granted at the user or role level.